FINANCIAL AID DISBURSEMENTS

 Students selected for Verification must submit all requested documents before aid can be disbursed.
 Documents are reviewed on a rolling basis and in the date-order that they are received by this office.

 First-time Federal Direct Stafford Loan borrowers at Kean University must complete an Entrance Counseling session and sign a Direct Loan Master Promissory Note, before loan funds can be disbursed.
-The Entrance and MPN can be completed online by logging in at https://studentloans.gov .
+The Entrance and MPN can both be completed online by logging in at https://studentloans.gov .

 Annual financial aid awards are generally disbursed in two payments during the Fall and Spring semesters.
 Students attending only one semester will receive one disbursement during that term of enrollment.